 Meditation has been a part of human life from the very beginning of our culture.
 It has been key to mind-body harmony, mental discipline, and peak personal performance.

-There are too many different ways to meditate for us to recommend one singular method for everyone.
-Gautama Buddha alone taught more than 30,000 types of meditation to his followers.
-There have been countless other teachers, sages, masters, and prophets of various sorts who over the last several thousand years have both practiced and passed on various methods that they believed to the key to accessing the better part of the self— the innately divine and truthful part of the personality.
+There are almost as many ways to meditate as there are human beings on the planet.
+Gautama Buddha alone taught more than 30,000 types of meditation.
+There have been countless other teachers, sages, masters, and prophets of various sorts who, over the last several thousand years, have practiced and passed on methods that are key to accessing the better part of the self — the innately divine and truthful part of the personality.

-You do not have to subscribe to any particular belief system to meditate.
-We mentioned Buddhist teachings only as one example.
-Today, people from every walk of life, and from the widest spectrum of beliefs you can imagine, meditate to access this deeper, and innately higher, level of awareness.
+Regardless of what you may have been taught, you do not have to subscribe to any particular belief system to meditate; I mentioned Buddhist teachings only as one example.
+Today, people from every walk of life and from the widest spectrum of beliefs you can imagine meditate to access this deeper and innately higher level of awareness.
 We cannot categorize this practice any more than we categorize humanity itself.

-There are executives who meditate to help them maintain professional objectivity.
-There are professional athletes who practice various forms of concentration and visualization to maximize their performance.
+There are executives who meditate to help them maintain professional objectivity, and professional athletes who practice concentration and visualization to maximize their performance.
 There are Christians, Muslims, and Jews who incorporate some form of meditation into their prayers.
 There are also people with no religion at all who meditate to control their minds.